dromotherm/documentation/pages/download.md

 The process is quite straightforward, and gparted will make all moving and resizing operations easy

-## first step
+## first steps

 If you have a Themis machine, checkout [how to replace the SD](Themis_change_SD)

-If you don't have a Themis machine, insert the SD in a raspberry PI3 (or 4), connect to your box and boot, that's all...
+If you don't have a Themis machine, insert the SD in a raspberry PI3 (or 4), connect to your internet box and boot, that's all...

 Assuming the raspberry is attributed the address 192.168.1.37, browse `http://192.168.1.37` tpo access to THEMIS